-A Fishie Hi-Rise is a tank that uses a water-tight fish bowl as the base.
+A Fishie Hi-Rise is a tank that incorporates a water-tight fish bowl as the base.
 Fish can be added to the bottom of the fish bowl without any trouble.
 It is an attractive and classic way to display fish and is a popular choice for indoor aquariums.

 The fish bowl is supported by a vertical stand, which is elevated off the floor.
 It is a popular choice for small or interior aquariums.

 If you liked this project, you will also like viewing these easy DIY projects…